-Because lets face it, they are all human and humans are by nature not efficient.
+Let’s face it, they’re only human, and humans by nature, are not efficient.

-Our last three parcel deliveries that came through Australia Post have all resulted in a card in our mailbox.
+Our last 3 Australia Post parcel deliveries all resulted in a card in our mailbox.
 “We couldn’t deliver because there was nobody home”.
-Which has meant a trip to the sorting office to collect.
+Which meant a trip to the sorting office to collect.

 In other words, we PAID for the last mile.

-But it’s left us with a bad image of Australia Post and a likelihood that when given the choice next time, we’d pick online stores who use couriers other than Australia Post.
-Because clearly the delivery driver in this case is a lazy bastard.
+But it’s left us with a bad image of Australia Post.
+And chances are, given the choice next time, we’d pick online stores who use couriers rather than Australia Post.
+Because clearly the delivery driver in this case is a lazy bugger.
 Or a liar.